 2. The Power of Native Tokens

-Each of the Layer 1 possesses its sovereign currency.
-Consider it the legal tender of a particular country in Ethereum-land, you require $ETH; in Solana-land, you require $SOL.
-Those tokens are not just to speculate about, but the gas of the whole machine.
+Each mainnet blockchain possesses its sovereign currency.
+Consider it the legal tender of a particular country.
+In Ethereum-land, you require $ETH.
+In Solana-land, you require $SOL.
+Those tokens aren’t just to speculate about — they’re the gas of the whole machine.

 3. The Rulebook and Consensus Mechanism

-Being a Layer 1, 1,500 computers, therefore, require a mechanism by which thousands of independent computers can coordinate on real transactions.
-This is referred to as a Consensus Mechanism.
+Being a Layer 1 means coordinating thousands of independent computers on real transactions.
+This is called a Consensus Mechanism.

-- Proof of Work (PoW): Applied in Bitcoin.
-Mine involves a significant computational effort to solve puzzles.
-It is highly safe but consumes a lot of energy.
+- Proof of Work (PoW): It relates to Bitcoin.
+Mining involves significant computational effort to solve puzzles.
+It’s highly safe but consumes a lot of energy.

-- Proof of Stake (PoS): Ethereum and Solana are using it.
-They do not use powerful hardware, and instead, the participants post their own tokens as collateral, to be honest.
-It is far more energy-efficient and high-speed in modern applications.
+- Proof of Stake (PoS): Ethereum and Solana are the related ones.
+Instead of powerful hardware, participants post their own tokens as collateral to be honest.
+It’s far more energy-efficient and high-speed in modern applications.

 ➤ How Does a Layer 1 Blockchain Work?

-The technology behind the hood is complicated, but the process of a transaction is quite logical, taking one step at a time.
-Just consider it a virtual race where all the participants have to operate by the same rulebook to get to the finish line.
+The blockchain technology behind the hood is complicated, but the process of a transaction is quite logical.
+Think of it as a virtual race where all the participants operate by the same rulebook.

-➥ The life cycle of a transaction on a Layer 1 network is the following:
+➥ The life cycle of a transaction on a Layer 1 network:

 - Initiation in Transactions: You begin it all.
-You make a digital request when you choose to transfer a sum of $0.50 in ETH or even when you transact with a decentralized application.
-You sign this request with your own signature, your personal key, your individual digital signature that verifies to the network that you are the legitimate owner of such money.
+You make a digital request when you choose to transfer 0.5 ETH or interact with a decentralized application.
+You sign this request with your personal key — your digital signature that proves you own the funds.

-- Broadcasting: After you send it, it is not processed by a central server on which you are signing.
-Rather, it is relayed to a huge, worldwide network of nodes (independent computers that execute the blockchain software).
-It gets on a waiting room called the Mempool (Memory Pool).
+- Broadcasting: After you send it, it isn’t processed by a central server.
+It’s relayed to a huge, worldwide network of nodes.
+It lands in a waiting room called the Mempool.

-- Validation: A group of nodes select your transaction and conduct a background check.
-They check two things: Does your digital signature match?
-And do you just have the 0.5 ETH in your wallet to make the transfer and the gas charges?
+- Validation: A group of nodes pick your transaction and conduct a background check.
+They verify two things: Does your digital signature match?
+And do you actually have the 0.5 ETH plus gas fees?

-- Consensus: This is the most critical step.
-To decide who will be allowed to include the new block into the official history, the network uses its own algorithm (such as Proof of Stake).
-The remaining nodes will then confirm that the block that has been chosen adheres to all the rules.
-This is so that nobody is spending twice or printing counterfeit currency.
+- Consensus: This is the critical step.
+To decide who adds the new block, the network uses its algorithm — PoS or PoW.
+The remaining nodes then confirm the chosen block follows all the rules.
+This prevents double spending or counterfeiting of the currency.

-- Finality: Once the agreement is achieved, the block is hashed and cryptographically connected to the preceding block, and this creates the chain.
-At this stage, the transaction has become final; it is permanently committed and practically irreversible.
+- Finality: When the parties agree, the block is hashed and the own hash is linked to the previous hash in a cryptographic manner.
+That creates the chain.
+At this stage, the transaction becomes final.
+It’s permanently committed and practically irreversible.

 Also Read: The Future of Blockchain in Finance: Key Predictions for 2030